SpaceX launches 3 visitors to space station for $55M each | Technology

 "I honestly think that it won't be awkward.
 I mean maybe a tiny bit," he said.
 He expects the "spirit of collaboration will shine through."
 The private Axiom Space company arranged the visit with NASA for its three paying customers: Larry Connor of Dayton, Ohio, who runs the Connor Group; Mark Pathy, founder and CEO of Montreal's Mavrik Corp.; and Israel's Eytan Stibbe, a former fighter pilot and founding partner of Vital Capital.

-Before the launch, their enthusiasm was obvious: Stibbe did a little dance when he arrived at the rocket at Kennedy Space Center.
+Before the flight, their enthusiasm was obvious.
+Stibbe did a little dance when he arrived at the launch pad at Kennedy Space Center.

 SpaceX and NASA have been upfront with them about the risks of spaceflight, said Lopez-Alegria, who spent seven months at the space station 15 years ago.
 "There's no fuzz, I think, on what the dangers are or what the bad days could look like," Lopez-Alegria told The Associated Press before the flight.

+NASA's Kathy Lueders, head of space operations, said there's a lot to learn from this first wholly private station visit.
+"But man, was this launch a great start," she told reporters.

-Each visitor has a full slate of experiments to conduct during their nine to 10 days there, one reason they don't like to be called space tourists.
+Each visitor has a full slate of experiments to conduct during their stay, one reason they don't like to be called space tourists.

 "They're not up there to paste their nose on the window," said Axiom's co-founder and president, Michael Suffredini, a former NASA space station program manager.